VilemP/campaignBackend/libs/event-sourcing/README.md

 ### Optimistic Concurrency

-The event store implements optimistic concurrency control using event versions:
+The event store implements optimistic concurrency control using event record versions:
-- Each event in a stream must have a sequential version number
+- Each event record in a stream must have a sequential version number
 - When appending, you can specify an expected version
 - If the current version doesn't match, a ConcurrencyError is thrown